 Comparing Two Characters’ Points of View

-Fractured fairy tales are absolutely perfect for students to be able to identify the difference of point of view that a narrator holds in a text.
+Fractured fairy tales are absolutely perfect for students to be able to identify the different points of view that a narrator holds in a text.
 Being able to hear a fractured opinion about a fairy tale character that the students are used to hearing is great for students’ schema!

-And here comes one of my favorite thing about Read Alouds: VOICES!
+And here comes one of my favorite things about Read Alouds: VOICES!